Curiouskid0423/topscore-portal/swe-design.md

 -  **`Course List`** an array
     - **Course** entry
         - ID
-        - Type: 1-on-1, or Group
+        - Type: 1-on-1, Group, or Engagment
         - Course Name
         - Instructor
         - End Date
-        - Current: Boolean value -- True for currently running classes.
+        - Ongoing: Boolean value -- True for currently running classes.
         - Next Period: N/A for past courses
         - Notes: A text editor for consultants to make not.